oracle/docker-images/OracleCoherence/README.md

 For more information on the Coherence Standalone Distribution, visit [Coherence 12.2.1 Documentation](http://docs.oracle.com/middleware/1221/coherence/index.html).

 ## Building Oracle JDK (Server JRE) base image
-Before you can build these Oracle Coherence images you must have built the required Oracle Java 8 base image (see [Oracle JDK](../OracleJDK/))
+Before you can build these Oracle Coherence images you must have built the required Oracle Java 8 base image (see [Oracle JDK images](../OracleJDK/))

 ## How to Build